laxmi2577/GSoC-learning-space/README.md

 Laxmiranjan Sahu | AI/ML Intern | Generative AI Professional (Oracle Certified)

 Focusing heavily on Python development, async API optimization, and agentic workflows.

-Push this file to your main branch (`git add README.md`, `git commit -m "Added architectural README with Mermaid system diagram"`, `git push origin main`).

-Once it is pushed, refresh your GitHub repository page in your browser.
-You will see that code block magically render into a professional system design diagram right in the middle of your page.

-Tell me when that is live, and we execute the final Matrix chat maneuver.

 ## 🔗 Connect with Me